-A towering soldier statue, now found in Goondiwindi's Town Park was one of the most expensive soldier monuments of its time marking WWI in Queensland.
+A towering soldier statue, now found in Goondiwindi's Town Park was one of the most expensive soldier monuments of its time marking World War I in Queensland.
 Governor Sir Matthew Nathan unveiled the six metre high memorial in September 1922, while in the south-west border town to observe an eclipse of the sun.

-The life-sized grey sandstone soldier, standing on top of a red and grey polished granite column, polished blocked trachyte pedestal and a stepped concrete base, cost £1,800.
-It was located in Herbert Street at that time.
+The life-sized grey sandstone soldier, standing on top of a red and grey polished granite column, polished blocked trachyte pedestal and a stepped concrete base, cost £1,800 and was located in Herbert Street at that time.

 The designer is unknown.
 The pedestal carries the gilded names of 325 locals who enlisted in WWI-providing invaluable insight into the community's involvement in the war.
 Of those, 54 (about one in six) died, underscoring the devastating impact the conflict had on a young nation.